 U.S. demands China return drone "unlawfully seized" in S. China Sea

-The United States is demanding the immediate return of an underwater drone "unlawfully seized" by a Chinese warship in the South China Sea, the U.S. Defense Department said Friday.
+The U.S. Defense Department said Friday it is demanding the immediate return of an underwater drone "unlawfully seized" by a Chinese warship in the South China Sea.

 The United States has issued a complaint with China through diplomatic channels about the incident on Thursday and asked that such cases not be repeated, Pentagon spokesman Jeff Davis said.